Trade Bitcoin Trading

 • When a resistance level is broken it becomes a support

-Using charts, the examples below show an illustration of what happens when these levels break:
+Charts below show what happens when these levels break, with examples.

 Support level is broken it becomes a resistance